ibmjstart/cf-object-storage/README.md

 in OpenStack Object Storage.
 However, manipulating them can be quite difficult.
 This Cloud Foundry CLI plugin is designed to make using SLOs and DLOs much more accessible.

 This plugin makes heavy use of the [swiftlygo](https://github.com/ibmjstart/swiftlygo) library.
 Much more information on SLOs and DLOs can be found by reading that library's README.

+Additionally, some basic object and container interactions are included as commands.
+This allows for working with Object Storage from the command line without having to go through the long authentication process on your own.

 ## Install